hyperledger/fabric-sdk-py/CONTRIBUTING.md

 * [RocketChat](https://chat.hyperledger.org/channel/fabric-sdk-py): technical discussions and questions, login with your LF ID.

+## Coding Style

+We're following [pep8 style guide](https://www.python.org/dev/peps/pep-0008/) and [Google style](https://google.github.io/styleguide/pyguide.html), please see [coding style](docs/code_style.md)

 ## Code Commit Steps

 The project employs [Gerrit](https://gerrit.hyperledger.org) as the code commit/review system.
 More details about Gerrit can be learned from the [Hyperledger Fabric Gerrit Doc](https://github.com/hyperledger/fabric/blob/master/docs/Gerrit/).

 *Before committing code, please go to [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?rapidView=85) to create a new task or check if there's related existing one, then assign yourself as the assignee.
-Notice each task will get a Jira number like [FAB-3082](https://jira.hyperledger.org/browse/FAB-3082).
+Notice each task will get a Jira number like [FAB-163](https://jira.hyperledger.org/browse/FABP-3082).

 * Clone the project into your working directory with your LF ID (`LF ID`).